 Bloom: Bright blue flowers .75-1” across are born in spring; cultivars and varieties may be white or purple; may bloom sporadically during the summer.

 Foliage: Dark green, smooth, glossy, 1 ½” long, leaves are evergreen; may be variegated.

 Size: 6-12” H, spreading

-Light: Part shade; may yellow in full sun
+Light: Part shade to full shade; may yellow in full sun

 Hardiness: Zones 4-9